Available Degrees

 Brice Sorli

-• Mineral nutrition and adaptation of plants to abiotic constraints
+• Mineral nutrition and plant adaptation to abiotic stress

 • Microbial ecology

-The program is supported by a network of laboratories that is unique in the world, developing research work on a large number of themes in these vast disciplinary fields.
-The student's training project is developed at the beginning of the Master's program between the student, the teaching staff and a research team, allowing the customization of a specialized program in plant sciences or microbiology.
+The program is supported by a network of laboratories that is unique in the world, conducting research on a wide range of topics within these broad disciplinary fields.
+The student’s research project is developed at the beginning of the master’s program in collaboration with the student, the faculty, and a research team, allowing for the creation of a customized program in plant sciences or microbiology.

-To follow this program, the student must have acquired a very good level of knowledge in molecular and cellular biology and genetics, on the one hand, and in plant physiology and microbiology, on the other.
-Knowledge of bioinformatics will be appreciated.
-A good command of scientific English is required.
-Autonomy and teamwork skills are necessary to follow this training.
-The student who graduates from this Master's program will have acquired specialized skills in a research topic related to plant sciences or their interactions in the agro-environment, leading to the management of basic research or research and development projects.
+To enroll in this program, students must have a strong foundation in molecular and cellular biology and genetics, as well as in plant physiology and microbiology.
+Knowledge of bioinformatics is desirable.
+A strong command of scientific English is required.
+The ability to work independently and in a team is necessary to complete this program.
+Students who graduate from this Master’s program will have acquired specialized skills in a research topic related to plant sciences or their interactions in the agro-environment, enabling them to manage basic research or research and development projects.

 Contact